PdxCodeGuild/Full-Stack-Day-Class/notes/django-templates.md

 ## For Tag
 You can repeat sections of HTML by using a `for` loop tag.
-It has exactly the same semantics as a [normal Python for loop](forloops.md).
+It has exactly the same semantics as a [normal Python for loop](forloops.md): the `for` tag creates a new template variable with a given name for each item in the loop.

 In your view:
 ```py